PhilippMundhenk/philippmundhenk.github.io/_posts/2015-09-26-fritzbox-openwrt-vpn.md

 The firewall settings are already included in these settings and no additional setup is required here.

-(l3: OpenWrt)
+### OpenWrt
-(l4: VPN Client)
+#### VPN Client
 The OpenWrt configuration is unfortunately not quite so easy.
 The OpenWrt Wiki is certainly helpful, but does not go all the way in providing the required information.
 Nevertheless, it helps greatly in understanding the requirements.
 I will try to cover my findings as good as possible in this section, but you might want to refer to the OpenWrt Wiki in case of problems.
-You may start at articles (ref:3), (ref:4), (ref:5) and will sooner or later probably also need info on the firewall, as shown in article (ref:5).
-Though not part of the OpenWrt Wiki, I also found (ref:6) particularly helpful.
-Another helpful resource is the general wiki for strongSwan, found at (ref:7).
+You may start at articles [VPN Overview](http://wiki.openwrt.org/doc/howto/vpn.overview), [IPSec Site2Site](http://wiki.openwrt.org/doc/howto/vpn.ipsec.site2site), [IPSec Firewall](http://wiki.openwrt.org/doc/howto/vpn.ipsec.firewall) and will sooner or later probably also need info on the firewall, as shown in the articles before.
+Though not part of the OpenWrt Wiki, I also found [this blog post](http://blog.netnerds.net/2010/01/setting-up-a-site-to-site-vpn-using-linksys-rv082-and-openwrtopenswan-wrt54gs/) particularly helpful.
+Another helpful resource is the [general wiki for strongSwan](https://wiki.strongswan.org/projects/strongswan/wiki/UserDocumentation).

 First, you will need to install strongSwan, the IPSec client for OpenWrt.
 Do so by calling
 ```
 opkg install strongswan-full
 ```
 over an SSH connection on the console of your router.
-If you are familiar with strongSwan, you may also only select the packages you require, but if you have (ref:extroot) set up, the installation of the full package shouldn't be an issue and by far the easier way.
+If you are familiar with strongSwan, you may also only select the packages you require, but if you have [ExtRoot](http://wiki.openwrt.org/doc/howto/extroot) set up, the installation of the full package shouldn't be an issue and by far the easier way.

 For the configuration, you want to edit **/etc/ipsec.conf**, according to the following
 ```